ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3731](https://github.com/ossf-cve-benchmark/CVE-2018-3731) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3731.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3731.svg)

 ## CVE-2018-3728
- hoek node module before 4.2.0 and 5.0.x before 5.0.3 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability via 'merge' and 'applyToDefaults' functions, which allows a malicious user to modify the prototype of &quot;Object&quot; via __proto__, causing the addition or modification of an existing property that will exist on all objects.
+ hoek node module before 4.2.0 and 5.0.x before 5.0.3 suffers from a Modification of Assumed-Immutable Data (MAID) vulnerability via 'merge' and 'applyToDefaults' functions, which allows a malicious user to modify the prototype of "Object" via __proto__, causing the addition or modification of an existing property that will exist on all objects.